KathiSa/climateindoorsimulation/Program.md

 (Author: Sophia Weißenberger)
 # Program Features

-This web application for EnergyPlus provides the user with the following functionality:
+This web application provides the user with the following functionality:

    * Simulation configuration
       * Upload of an IDF file